burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If lambda has more than one expression, then the return type must be specified via the trailing return type in C++11, and it will be deduced in C++14.
 A similar trailing syntax can be applied to `auto` and usual `member` functions.

 You can capture only local vars, not member variables of the object.
-Also, you can allow lambda to modify captured values with mutable modifier as has already been mentioned:
+Also, you can allow lambda to modify captured values with mutable modifiers as has already been mentioned:

 ```cpp
 int x = 12;